colyseus/docs/docs/arena/index.md

-# Welcome to Arena
+# Overview

-## Getting started
+## Welcome to Colyseus Arena

-Before we start, let's make sure we have the necessary system requirements installed in your local machine.
+This simplest solution to deploy your Colyseus Server allowing you to **Get To Fun Faster™**

 **Requirements**: